GiselleFM/Retail_Sales_Cleaning/README.md

 ## 🔧 Techniques Used

 - Filled missing `Price Per Unit` values by mapping from `Item`
-- Imputed `Quantity` using the average quantity per price point
+- Imputed `Quantity` using the mean quantity per price point
 - Recalculated `Total Spent` where sufficient data was available
 - Inferred `Discount Applied` by comparing calculated and reported totals
 - Reconstructed missing `Item` names using combinations of `Category` and `Price Per Unit`